 - The Importance of Failure (Marco Tabini) — This is a point that I don’t often hear made when people talk about failure; the moral behind a failure-related story is usually about preventing it, or dealing with the aftermath, but not about the fact that sometimes things go bad despite your best efforts, and all the careful risk management and contingency planning won’t keep you from going down in flames.
 This is important, because it forces every person to establish a risk threshold that they are willing to accept in every one of their life efforts.

-ENTRIES TAGGED "failure happens"
+"failure happens" entries

 Reverse Search, PDF Stripping, Flash Visualization, Failure